 A DaTscan involves injection of a small amount of a radioactive drug that is then measured by a single-photon emission computed tomography scanner (SPECT scanner).
 The SPECT scanner measures the levels and location of the drug in the brain.

+A negative DaTscan suggests that a person does not have Parkinson’s.
 It is important to know that a negative DaTscan does not rule out PD, especially early in the disease, but a positive DaTscan can help confirm it.
 A positive DaTscan can differentiate PD from essential tremor (ET) as there is no dopamine deficiency in the latter.
 However, DaTscan abnormalities can be seen in PD as well as other forms of atypical parkinsonism that cause a loss of dopamine (Progressive Supranuclear Palsy, Multiple System Atrophy, Corticobasal Syndrome).
 This means that a positive result does not differentiate Parkinson’s disease from other forms of atypical parkinsonism.

 I have PD and several symptoms.
 Should I get a DaTscan?

-Likely no. There is no need for DaTscan when your history and exam suggest Parkinson’s disease and you meet the diagnostic criteria.
+There is no need for DaTscan when your history and exam suggest Parkinson’s disease and you meet the diagnostic criteria.
 Occasionally, if signs and symptoms are mild or you don’t meet the diagnostic criteria, your doctor will refer you for a DaT scan.
 Keep in mind that ultimately the diagnosis is based on your history and physical exam.
 The DaT scan is most commonly used to complete the picture and is not a test for a diagnosis.

 The Syn-One (Skin Biopsy) Test